-- c) No loading or unloading shall be carried out across parking spaces, landscaped areas, pedestrian aisles or on roadways. - d) Each industrial building/unit having a gross floor area: - i) up to 400 square metres shall provide a loading area to allow for a small rigid vehicle to manoeuvre on site. - ii) more than 400 square metres, but up to 1500 square metres shall provide an area to allow for a medium rigid vehicle to manoeuvre on site; and - iii) more than 1500 square metres shall provide a loading area to allow for a large heavy rigid vehicle to manoeuvre on site. - e) Heavy rigid vehicle swept turning paths shall be provided demonstrating that a heavy rigid vehicle can enter and exit the site in a forward direction.
-Heavy vehicles swept sweep/turning paths shall be provided with development applications which demonstrate to Council how heavy vehicles will ingress and egress to and from the site in a forward direction and to and from designated loading areas.
+- c) No loading or unloading shall be carried out across parking spaces, landscaped areas, pedestrian aisles or on roadways. - Each industrial building/unit having a gross floor area : - i) up to 400 square metres shall provide a loading area to allow for a small rigid vehicle to manoeuvre on site. - ii) more than 400 square metres, but up to 1500 square metres shall provide an area to allow for a medium rigid vehicle to manoeuvre on site; and - iii) more than 1500 square metres shall provide a loading area to allow for a large heavy rigid vehicle to manoeuvre on site. - e) Heavy vehicles swept paths shall be provided with development applications which demonstrate to Council how heavy vehicles will ingress and egress to and from the site in a forward direction and to and from designated loading areas.

 a) Industrial development shall comply with the minimum access requirements contained within the BCA and Australian Standard 1428 - Design for Access and Mobility (as amended).
+7.4 Car Parking and Access